dildeolupbiten/TkAstroDb/README.md

 ![img9](https://user-images.githubusercontent.com/29302909/51045381-80394e00-15d4-11e9-8eed-881fa66f0afb.png)

 **9.** If users click **Options** menu button, they can see **House System** option.
 And by clicking that menu button, they can define the house system they want to use.
 If they don't click this menu button, the house system will be defined according to the default setting.
-The default house system were defined as **Placidus**.
+The default house system is defined as **Placidus**.

 ![img10](https://user-images.githubusercontent.com/29302909/51045506-d1e1d880-15d4-11e9-88f6-b63011273862.png)

 **10.** If users click **Options** menu button, they can see **Orb Factor** option.
 And by clicking that menu button, they can define the orb factors for each astrological aspect.
 If users don't click this menu button, the orb factors will be defined according to their default settings.
-The default orb factors were defined as follow:
+The default orb factors is defined as follow:

 ![img11](https://user-images.githubusercontent.com/29302909/50407124-2cf88a80-07e2-11e9-92f4-d51a4f7a6697.png)